 Such a cyborg would no longer be human, or even organic.
 It would be something completely different.
 It would be so fundamentally another kind of being that we cannot even grasp the philosophical, psychological or political implications.

-There is no excerpt because this is a protected post.Read more "Protected: Spornosexuality and the Male vs Female Gaze"
+There is no excerpt because this is a protected post.Read more "Protected: Field Reports from Going Outside: Exploring the Alphington AMCOR Site"